 Modules offered may vary.

-This module is assessed by a 2,000-word in-course written assessment worth 30% and a two-hour examination worth 70%.
+You are assessed by a 20-minute powerpoint presentation worth 30% and a two-hour examination worth 70%.